nhsconnect/Events-Management/pages/subscriptions/explore_create_subscription.md

 |--------------------------------------|--------------------------|-------------------|------------------------------------|
 | A PHR system subscribing to change of address events for a specific patient registered for a PHR | N/A | Explicit | /Bundle?type=message<br/>&serviceType=GP<br/>&Patient.identifier=9434765919<br/>&MessageHeader.event=PDS002 |

+## Error Handling ##

+If an error occurs when the NEMS processes the subscription request, a HTTP error status code will be returned along with an `OperationOutcome` FHIR resource within the payload.
+The OperationOutcome resource will contain one of the [Spine ErrorOrWarning Codes](https://fhir.nhs.uk/STU3/ValueSet/Spine-ErrorOrWarningCode-1) and conform to the structure set out in the [Spine Core FHIR](https://developer.nhs.uk/apis/spine-core/resources_error_handling.html) specification.

+## Response ##

+When a subscription request is successfully received by the NEMS, the Subscription will be assigned a logical ID and the NEMS will return a HTTP status code of "201 Created", along with a `Location` header containing the new ID of the created Subscription resource.

 ## Create Subscription Example ##

 **HTTP request:**